ing-bank/doing-cli/docs/reference/manual/pr_create.md

     `doing` will create a branch name using the format *{work_item_id}*_*{issue_title}*, where the *{issue_title}* is in lowercase, [snake_case](https://en.wikipedia.org/wiki/Snake_case) with all special characters removed.
 Example: issue #13 'Fix @ bug !' becomes *13_fix bug*.
 If that branch already exists on the remote, `doing` will use that one.

 !!! notes ""
     If a new branch is created while doing `pr create`, it will be branched from the default branch in Azure Devops, which usually will be `master`, but might be a different branch.
-The pull request will target this same branch.
+Where to branch from can be overridden by using the option default-branch.
+This can be The pull request will target this same branch.

 ## Options